 In addition, an automated vulnerability scanner can also be used to assess the code which makes up a web application, allowing it to identify potential vulnerabilities which might not be obvious from the internet, but still exist in the web application, and can thus still be exploited.

-Acunetix Web Vulnerability Scanner is an automated web application security testing tool that audits your web applications by checking for vulnerabilities like SQL Injection, Cross site scripting and other exploitable vulnerabilities.
-In general, Acunetix Web Vulnerability Scanner scans any website or web application that is accessible via a web browser and uses the HTTP/HTTPS protocol.
+Acunetix is an automated web application security testing tool that audits your web applications by checking for vulnerabilities like SQL Injection, Cross site scripting and other exploitable vulnerabilities.
+In general, Acunetix scans any website or web application that is accessible via a web browser and uses the HTTP/HTTPS protocol.

 - If Acunetix AcuSensor Technology is enabled, the sensor will retrieve a listing of all the files present in the web application directory and add the files not found by the crawler to the crawler output.
 Such files usually are not discovered by the crawler as they are not accessible from the web server, or not linked through the website.
 Acunetix AcuSensor also analyses files which are not accessible from the internet, such as web.config.

-- After the crawling process, the Web Vulnerability Scanner automatically launches a series of vulnerability checks on each page found, in essence emulating a hacker.
-Acunetix Web Vulnerability Scanner also analyses each page for places where it can input data, and subsequently attempts all the different input combinations.
+- After the crawling process, the scanner automatically launches a series of vulnerability checks on each page found, in essence emulating a hacker.
+Acunetix also analyses each page for places where it can input data, and subsequently attempts all the different input combinations.
 This is the Automated Scan Stage.
 If the AcuSensor Technology is enabled, a series of additional vulnerability checks are launched against the website.
 More information about AcuSensor is provided in the following section.

 Acunetix AcuSensor Technology

-The increased accuracy, available for PHP and .NET web applications, is achieved by combining black box scanning techniques with feedback from sensors placed inside the source code.
+The increased accuracy, available for PHP, .NET and JAVA web applications, is achieved by combining black box scanning techniques with feedback from sensors placed inside the source code.
 Black box scanning does not know how the application reacts and source code analyzers do not understand how the application will behave while it is being attacked.
 AcuSensor technology combines both techniques to achieve significantly better results than using source code analyzers and black box scanning independently.

 Advantages of using AcuSensor Technology